hyperfiddle/electric-fiddle/src/electric_tutorial/dir_tree.md

 * I don't think the difference matters here in this demo, other than it enables the following sugar:

 electric-dom macros auto-site their contents (syntax sugar)
 * FAQ: L12 `dom/li` is in server scope.
 Shouldn't that be wrapped in e/client?
-A: In v3, the dom macros will automatically insert an `e/client` around the underlying dom mutations.
-In v2 this was not automatic.
+A: In v3, the dom macros will automatically insert an `e/client` around the underlying dom mutations in the macroexpansion.
+In v2 this was not automatic, you had to explicitly site your dom expressions.
 * Here is the implementation of dom element construction:

 !fn-src[hyperfiddle.electric-dom3/With-element]()